 Let's be honest—we all have outfits we look back on with a slight pang of regret.
-Hey, no one is perfect, and we've definitely held onto pieces a little too long or tried trends that didn't work out.
-But as we like to emphasize, the beauty of mistakes is that there's always something we can learn from them, or at least from the people who notice them.
-To help clue us in to some of the style mistakes fashion people tend to notice (and have admittedly made themselves), we tapped a few industry trendsetters to share their secrets.
+Hey, no one is perfect, and we've definitely held on to pieces a little too long or tried trends that didn't work out.
+But as we like to emphasize, the beauty of fashion mistakes is that there's always something we can learn from them, or at least from the people who notice them.
+To help clue us into some of the style mistakes fashion people tend to notice (and have admittedly made themselves), we tapped a few industry trendsetters to share their secrets.

 "I feel like modern consumers are more likely to take fashion risks these days—and one thing I never understood was people who follow the outdated 'rule' of matching shoes with your bag.
 With so many great accessory options on the market, people who do that are missing out on countless style combinations!
 Why limit yourself?"